mglantz/ssh-rbr50/README.md

 * You don't want to use (unencrypted) telnet to your system
 * You don't want persistent (across reboot) terminal access to your system
 * You need SSH access to do something
+* You like to live dangerous and want to turn your system into a SSH jump host into your network

 # Something may go wrong
 Please note that doing this may very well void your guarantee.
 Don't do this if you don't know what your are doing.